 Now, you must keep in mind that Dallas has just come off a miserable losing season.
 Jimmy Johnson was the new head coach.
 Why would Johnson do this?
 This wasn’t a time to celebrate and make friends.

 Del Rio was smart.
 Middle linebackers have to be smart.
 He saw what Johnson was really up to, one reason perhaps why he later ended up coaching an NFL team himself.

 He figured out Johnson was using the beer kegs as a test of his players.
 The new coach wanted to see who was there to practice and work hard, and who was there to fuck around and party.
 Jimmy Johnson wasn’t bringing beer to a Dallas Cowboys practice to make them all like him.
 He was using the beer as a benchmark.

-Like I said, Johnson was a master of psychology.
+Johnson was a master of psychology.
 Anyone who thinks that south Texas accent and good old boy image are signs of ignorance certainly doesn’t know Johnson, a master motivator and the second most important figure in Dallas Cowboys history.